 We used 9 800MHz Pentium-III nodes interconnected with an SCI network based on Dolphin's D330 SCI NICs.
 Each node has 128MB of main memory.
 The OS is Linux with kernel from the 2.4.x series.
-In order to assess the benefits of high performance cluster characteristics to the problem's solution, we ran two type of experiments.
-The first one implements the overlapping algorithm, and is compared to the second one which implements the non-overlapping algorithm.
+In order to assess the benefits of high performance cluster features, we ran two type of experiments.
+The first one implements the overlapping algorithm and is compared to the second one which implements the non-overlapping algorithm.